School of Education 2016 Spring Commencement

 Graduate students must have an overall grade point average of 3.25 or greater.

-KDP officers will review point totals by April 21st to determine who is eligible for cords and will notify recipients directly.
+KDP officers will review point totals by mid-April to determine who is eligible for cords and will notify recipients directly.

 KDP distributes the honor cords.
 Recipients will be informed of this process in their notification letters.

-The color of the cords are purple and green.
-Please contact Kelly Williams at firstname.lastname@example.org, 734.355.9996, with any further questions.
+The colors of the cords are purple and green.
+Please contact KDP Chapter President Sarah Bernstein (firstname.lastname@example.org) with any further questions.

-Each year fifteen students enrolled in the School of Education are recognized for having attained academic distinction by establishing the highest university-wide grade-point averages among all School of Education undergraduates in that calendar year.
+Each year 15 students enrolled in the School of Education are recognized for having attained academic distinction by establishing the highest university-wide grade-point averages among all School of Education undergraduates in that calendar year.
 Among these students, those who are graduating at this time are signified in the academic procession by the wearing of a light blue and gold braid.

 Students receiving recognition will be notified and will be given a light blue and gold braid to wear for graduation.